Kishmat/propose_your_crush/README.md

 ## Features

 - **Model 1**: A button vanishes as soon as the user tries to hover over it.
-- **Model 2**: Two buttons appear on the screen, and when either of them is hovered, their positions are swapped.
+- **Model 2**: Two buttons appear on the screen, and when one of the specific`(in this case No)` is hovered, their positions are swapped.
 - Fun and interactive ways to impress your **Crush** based on user hover interactions!

 ## Limitation